tytrusty/tytrusty.github.io/_posts/2017-2-5-WeekThree.md

 THe first project went well, I think.
 I finished with plenty of time to spare, but I spent a good amount of extra time ensuring that I fulfilled all the requirements from the workflow.

 ### What's my pick-of-the-week or tip-of-the-week?
+My tip of the week would be to work on a personal project.
+Working on projects is great because it allows you to create something completely unique that you can take some degree of pride in.
+School projects are great, but the assignments usually don't align with everybodies' interests.
+So if you have a little idea you're interested in, make some free time and work on it.
+It won't feel like work if you're actually interseted in it too.